nv-morpheus/Morpheus/examples/doca/README.md

 $ lspci | grep NVIDIA
 cf:00.0 3D controller: NVIDIA Corporation Device 20b9 (rev a1)
 ```
-We can see the GPU's PCIe address is `cf:00.0`, and we can infer from the above commands that the nearest Ethernet NIC PCIe address is `cc:00.*`.
+We can see the GPU's PCIe address is `cf:00.0`, and we can infer from the above commands that the nearest ConnectX-6 NIC's PCIe address is `cc:00.*`.
 In this case, we have port `1` physically connected to the network, so we use PCIe Address `cc:00.1`.

 Running the Example
 -----
-The DOCA example is similar to the Sensative Information Detection (SID) example in that it uses the `sid-minibert` model in conjunction with the `TritonInferenceStage` to detect sensative information.
-The difference is that the sensative information we will be detecting is obtained from a live TCP packet stream provided by a `DocaSourceStage`.
+The DOCA example is similar to the Sensitive Information Detection (SID) example in that it uses the `sid-minibert` model in conjunction with the `TritonInferenceStage` to detect sensitive information.
+The difference is that the sensitive information we will be detecting is obtained from a live TCP packet stream provided by a `DocaSourceStage`.

 Prior to running the example, the `rdma-core` conda package needs to be _removed by force_ from the conda environment, otherwise the environment is incompatible with the DOCA-provided packages.
 ```